-While MT initiatives are recognized to have longer time frames of impact and several actors playing a role in the transformation, there are generally accepted methods to estimating and attributing savings.
-As described in Attachment C, MT evaluation relies on Theory-Based Evaluation (TBE) which is based on a theory of how an intervention is expected to produce results.
-Theory-based evaluation, as described in the Attachment C, “1) attempts to understand if observed changes in the market are consistent with those that would be expected if the initiative were successful, and 2) seeks to understand an intervention’s contribution to those market changes.”
-The evaluation framework differs from a traditional RAP evaluation in that evaluators are quantifying market effects using information that is not always easily quantifiable and requires the use of the preponderance of evidence approach, rather than proof.
-For most MT initiatives, NOMAD and attribution can only be established qualitatively, even while effort to quantify impacts should be made.
-As stressed in Attachment C, MT interventions may have different levels of certainty compared to RAPs.
-For this reason, it is important to come to consensus on approach and maintain transparency around the limits of both the qualitative and quantitative aspects of this evaluation.

 Appendix B: Background on Illinois Energy codes

 This document proposes key elements of evaluation for market transformation of stretch code programs.
 The Slipstream/MEEA team presented to the IL SAG on March 17th on stretch codes, in relation to how utilities might be able to claim savings for policy advancement and policy support.
 The team was asked to convene with a smaller SAG working group.
 The smaller group met on May 7th to discuss pathways for utilities to claim savings.
 Out of that meeting, the MEEA/Slipstream team was tasked to collaborate with the evaluation teams (Guidehouse and Opinion Dynamics Corporation) to develop evaluation pathways for the SAG Market Transformation Working Group to consider.
 For this first draft of this document, we focus on evaluation pathways for stretch codes.
 Once we have agreement on stretch code pathways, we can apply similar approaches for building performance standards (BPS) for existing buildings.